Andrew Lewis (composer): Music

 Much of his acousmatic music displays an interest in the abstraction of unseen and unrecognisable sounds, an approach particularly strongly evident in earlier works such as Arrivals (1987) and Time and Fire (1991).
 However, with the composition of Scherzo (1992) a parallel concern with the anecdotal and pictorial possibilities of recognisable sounds began to emerge, and much of his subsequent work plays on the tensions between these two approaches.
 Since moving to Wales, much of the evocation of image in his music relates to the landscape of the area in which he lives and works.
 Ascent (1994) evokes the wildness of the mountain landscape of Snowdonia, which was awarded a ‘Euphonie d’Or’ by the Bourges electroacoustic music competition, as one of the most notable former prizewinning works between 1975 and 2005.
-More recently the cycle of works Four Anglesey Beaches (1999-2003) takes as its inspiration the seascapes and coastal locations of the area.
+The cycle of works Four Anglesey Beaches (Penmon Point; Cable Bay; Benllech Shells; Llanddwyn Skies) (1999-2003) takes as its inspiration the seascapes and coastal locations of the area.
+'Skyline' (2016) uses the sound of a blackbird's song, while 'Two Lakes' (2022) and 'Three Storms' (2023) use sonified climate change data.

-Although very little music exists for conventional forces, there have been a few notable exceptions in recent years: Eclipse (orchestra, 2004) was premiered under Elgar Howarth in 2004, while in the same year Tempo Reale (string quartet, 2004) was chosen by Sir Peter Maxwell Davies for a performance in London's Wigmore Hall.
+Lewis's more recent work includes more music for orchestras and ensembles, though an acousmatic concern with the materiality of sound remains: Eclipse (orchestra, 2004) was premiered under Elgar Howarth, while in the same year Tempo Reale (string quartet, 2004) was chosen by Sir Peter Maxwell Davies for a performance in London's Wigmore Hall.
+Fern Hill (orchestra and electronics, 2014) combines the orchestra with recordings of Dylan Thomas reciting his poem of the same name, and Lebenslieder (orchestra and electronics, 2017) takes a similar approach using recordings of interviews with people with dementia.
+In Memory (orchestra and electronics, 2021) was a BBC Radio 3 commission, and also explores dementia, using interviews with unpaid family carers.

-A handful of writings on the analysis of electroacoustic music also exist, in particular ‘Francis Dhomont’s Novars’, Journal of New Music Research, Vol. 27 (1998), No. 1–2, pp. 67–83.
+Some writings on the analysis of electroacoustic music exist, in particular ‘Francis Dhomont’s Novars’ in Journal of New Music Research, and ‘Spectromorphology, motion and meta-motion in Denis Smalley’s Vortex’ in Polychrome Portrait No. 15.